Flight-Free-UK/flight_free_uk_website/source/posts/a-young-love-for-trains.html.markdown

 In me and my sister’s opinion, it is a great opportunity for education while travelling on a Eurostar service.

-#### In general, travelling by train is a lot better than flying

-It's because you get to see countryside, wildlife, small and not-so-well-known towns, compared to aviation travel, which brings you through the country quicker, but then you don’t see as much scenery across the country/continent.
+**In general, travelling by train is a lot better than flying.
+It's because you get to see countryside, wildlife, small and not-so-well-known towns, compared to aviation travel, which brings you through the country quicker, but then you don’t see as much scenery across the country/continent.**

 *Read more from Davide and Germana at [https://noflyeurope.home.blog](https://noflyeurope.home.blog/)*